akeneo/pim-helpcenter/content/md/imports-exports/tailored-import.md

 To create a new import profile:
 1. Go to `Imports`
 1. Click on `Create import profile`
-1. Type a unique import code and a label, then select the job `Tailored product import`<!-- or `Tailored product model import`-->. <!--You can select either CSV or XLSX for each job.-->
+1. Type a unique import code and a label, then select the job `Tailored product import`
 ![Create a new product import profile](../img/Tailored-Import_Create-import-profile.png)
 1. Save your new import profile